hanpari/sovereign/source/02/066_scapegoat.md

 "Oh, nothing, Khamal.
 Just wanted to confirm your words.
 Huge creativity, no doubt!"

-Zhutra looked at Gromov as if he suspected the man of injecting a dose of sarcasm into Simone's veins, but Gromov sported a face of an innocent baby.
+Zhutra looked at Gromov as if he suspected the man of having injected a dose of sarcasm into Simone's veins, but Gromov sported a face of an innocent baby.

-"If you excuse me," Zhutra went on clumsily.
+"Now if you excuse me," Zhutra went on clumsily.
 "I shall visit the ship library.
 Learning till the end.
 No need to make me a company, Sava."

 "Not my plan at all, Khamal.
 Just curious about where you are starting your therapy.
 Algebra or arithmetics hardly present a challenge for the University professor, right?
 What about calculus, number theory, or discrete mathematics?"